 The proof for (\ref{equi_cons_2}) is given in Appendix \ref{appendix}.
 Therefore, the only possibility to construct a submatrix (\ref{jacobian_0}) that is regular at equilibrium points is to append two columns

-from the submatrix $B$ with non-vanishing entries to the submatrix $A$.
-Consequently, (\ref{jacobian_0}) can only be regular at equilibrium points if $\kappa$ is of the form (\ref{kappa_1}). $\Box$ \end{pf} \begin{rem} Note, however, that multi-indices of the form (\ref{kappa_1}) can also possibly result in quasi-static feedback laws that are singular at equilibrium points. \end{rem} Finally, to derive a linearizing feedback law (\ref{lin_fb_1}), we proceed by substituting $y_{[\kappa, R-1]} = w_{[0,R-\kappa-1]}$ into the flat parameterizations (\ref{para_map_q}) and (\ref{para_map_v}) and obtain
+from the submatrix $B$ to the submatrix $A$.
+Consequently, (\ref{jacobian_0}) can only be regular at equilibrium points if $\kappa$ is of the form (\ref{kappa_1}). $\Box$ \end{pf} \begin{rem} Note, however, that multi-indices of the form (\ref{kappa_1}) can also possibly result in quasi-static feedback laws that are singular at equilibrium points. \end{rem} To derive a linearizing feedback law (\ref{lin_fb_1}), we proceed by substituting $y_{[\kappa, R-1]} = w_{[0,R-\kappa-1]}$ into the flat parameterizations (\ref{para_map_q}) and (\ref{para_map_v}), and obtain

 Since the multi-index $\kappa$ is chosen such that (\ref{jacobian_0}) has full rank, the implicit function theorem applies.
-Thus, there must exist a solution of the form
+Hence, a solution of the form